MaterializeInc/materialize/src/persist/README.md

 [storage layer]: #integration-with-platform

-# Rust API
+# Async API

-Persist has 2 public APIs: a rust one and a set of differential dataflow operators built on top of it.
+Persist has 2 public APIs: one based on rust's async [Future] and another one made of a set of differential dataflow operators built on top of it.

-Most methods in the persist rust API have a correspondence to part of the following dataflow:
+The Async API client lives in [`persist::indexed::runtime`].
+Most methods have a correspondence to part of the following dataflow:

+[Future]: std::future::Future
+[`persist::indexed::runtime`]: crate::indexed::runtime

 ```rust,no_run
     use differential_dataflow::operators::arrange::ArrangeByKey;